 The plume emergency planning zone (EPZ) is a ten-mile radius around the plant and is shared by the states of Missouri and Nebraska.
 Nebraska counties falling within the plume EPZ are Nemaha and Richardson counties.
 The ingestion EPZ is a 50-mile radius around the plant.
 Nebraska counties falling within the ingestion EPZ are Cass, Gage, Johnson, Lancaster, Nemaha, Pawnee, Otoe, Richardson, and Sarpy counties.

 The population within the plume EPZ is 4,013 (1800 residents, 2,213 College Students, transients, and non-resident employees) people on the Nebraska side.
-In the event of an evacuation of the area, those needing shelter would go to either the Falls City Middle School at 1415 Morton Street in Fall City or the Nebraska City Middle School at 1st Corso and 9th Street in Nebraska City.
+In the event of an evacuation of the area, those needing shelter would go to either the Falls City High School at 1400 Fulton Street in Falls City or the Nebraska City Middle School at 1st Corso and 9th Street in Nebraska City.
 A map of evacuation routes may be found in the Emergency Planning Brochure located inside the Cooper Nuclear Station yearly calendar (or as a link from this website).
 The American Red Cross provides support for evacuees in shelters in both Falls City and Nebraska City.
 The priority for decision-makers is to evacuate the area before a release from the plant.

 Should an emergency occur at the Cooper Nuclear Station, sirens will sound a steady tone for three to five minutes which will alert residents in the EPZ to turn on their radio or television set for information.
 Rural residents may also be alerted when their Emergency Alert Radio (EAS) tone-activated radio automatically turns on.